-Catan is one of the greatest board games ever made , and it has even been given the title “Game of the Century.”
-Catan is a strategic board game that may be played by both adults and children who are older.
+Catan is one of the greatest board games ever made , and it has even been given the title “Activity of the Century.”
+Catan is a strategic tabletop recreation that may be played by both adults and children who are older.
 To obtain what you need, you’ll have to barter and trade with your opponents in order to get what you want from different regions of the island.
-Because the game board is made up of 19 distinct hexagonal tiles, each game can be played in a different way.
-Gameplay is a little different every time you play through Catan, making it well worth replaying, especially since there are many expansions available to change the game experience.
+Because the game gameboard is made up of 19 distinct hexagonal tiles, each activity can be played in a different way.
+Gameplay is a little different every time you play through Catan, making it well worth replaying, especially since there are many expansions available to change the recreation experience.

 5 Tips for Choosing the Best Board Games of All Time